gacosta89/modeling-tool/README.md

 you can go through other domains and understand their structure ass well.

 ## Improvements / New features

+* Improve the interactions with tooling, as they are a bit basic.

 * Be able to specify relations between components, and show them interactivelly.